 Research Finding Source/Study AAA Foundation for Traffic Safety sponsored a research Large-Scale Evaluation of Driver program evaluating driver education programs.
 In the Education view of the Literature on findings, they recognize that simulation is a "legitimate Driver Education Evaluation 2010 teaching tool".
 Update .
 Lawrence Lonero, Northport Associates, Dan Mayhew/Traffic Injury Research Foundation for the AAA Foundation for Traffic Safety.
-The ADTSEA , who sets the standards for novice driver AD T SEA's Traffic Safety Education education, recognizes simulation as a viable form of training Lif e by stating that behind-the-wheel instruction "should be Long Learning Process: integrated with driving simulation and/or driving instruction Recommendations on the Delivery of if available".
-They also state that "traditional, fixed-based Driver Education driving simulators provide a valuable tool in instruction, diagnosis of driver problems, remedial instruction and, practice in perceptual and procedural skills.
+The ADTSEA, who sets the standards for novice driver ADTSEA's Traffic Safety Education Life education, recognizes simulation as a viable form of training Long Learning Process: by stating that behind-the-wheel instruction "should be Recommendations on the Delivery of integrated with driving simulation and/or driving instruction Driver Education if available".
+They also state that "traditional, fixed-based driving simulators provide a valuable tool in instruction, diagnosis of driver problems, remedial instruction and, practice in perceptual and procedural skills.
 Additionally, interactive driving simulators provide an equally valuable tool to enhance a driver education program."
 "Studies using driving simulators and the open road have Driving Simulation Handbook.
 Chapter revealed that newly-licensed drivers can be trained to 30 - Driving Simulators as Training and anticipate specific hazards, to scan more broadly within the Evaluation Tools: Novice Drivers.
 A. general driving environment, to prioritize their attention, and Pollatsek, W. Vlakveld, Bart Kappé, A.K. to maneuver their vehicle more safely, all without becoming Pradhan, & D.L.
 Fisher overconfident."
-"Driving simulators represent an important tool for evaluating the efficacy of training programs in situations that would be too unsafe to study on the open road." would be too unsafe to study off the open road.
+"Driving simulators represent an important tool for evaluating the efficacy of training programs in situations that would be too unsafe to study on the open road."